cvolkmer/fhnw-web-deployment/Readme.md

   - Under "Task size" select "2GB" task memory and "1 vCPU"
   - In the "Container Definitions" click on "Add container"
   - Enter "roomreservation" under "Container Name"
   - Copy the ECR URI to your container image into the "Image" section.
 You can obtain it from your Cloud9 terminal (bash history).
-It URI looks like this and was used in the "docker push" command:
+The URI looks like this and was used in the "docker push" command:
     ```
     123456789012.dkr.ecr.eu-central-1.amazonaws.com/roomreservation:latest
     ```